Michelle Seitz: Career

+William Blair & Company

 Seitz joined William Blair & Company as a senior portfolio manager in 1996 and was promoted to partner in 1999.
 In 2001, Seitz was named CEO of William Blair Investment Management (WBIM), which she grew to become the company's largest division.
 Serving as WBIM's CEO for 16 years, Seitz ran the institutional, mutual fund, and private wealth management businesses.
 She also served on the executive committee and corporate board of William Blair and as the chairman and president of William Blair Funds.
 To increase diversity at the firm, Seitz instituted a policy requiring at least half of all interview candidates must be either women or ethnic minorities.

+Russell Investments

 In September 2017, Seitz left William Blair in Chicago to join Seattle-based Russell Investments as CEO.
 She was appointed chairman of the board the following January.
 She hired a new chief operating officer, and global chief investment officer, and invested heavily in technology to reduce inefficiencies, with a goal of lowering costs and improving returns for clients.

 Seitz is the seventh CEO and the first woman chief executive since Russell Investments' founding in 1936.
 She is one of few women leading global investment firms worldwide.

 In 2019 and 2020, Seitz was featured on American Banker's "Most Powerful Women in Finance" and "Most Powerful Women in Banking" lists.
 She was named to Puget Sound Business Journal's 2019 "Power 100" list of top business leaders in the Puget Sound region.
 Barron's named Seitz one of the "100 Most Influential Women in U.S. Finance" in 2020.

+MeydenVest Partners

+In September 2022, Seitz left Russell Investments to launch her own investment form, MeydenVest Partners.